ppy/osu-wiki/wiki/Score/ScoreV1/en.md

 In the hardest case, _n_ is equal to 96 in which the maximum score per hit is 1,260/2,520.
 There are lower value of _n_ for even easier difficulties.

-Unlike [osu!standard][osu! wikilink]/[osu!catch][osu!catch wikilink], a miss in osu!taiko will not cause a _drastic_ score difference from the maximum possible score (in osu!standard/osu!catch, score deviation damage from a miss grows _wider_ the higher the maximum combo and especially breaking in around half combo of the maximum combo).
+Unlike [osu!standard](/wiki/Game_Modes/osu!)/[osu!catch](/wiki/Game_Modes/osu!catch), a miss in osu!taiko will not cause a _drastic_ score difference from the maximum possible score (in osu!standard/osu!catch, score deviation damage from a miss grows _wider_ the higher the maximum combo and especially breaking in around half combo of the maximum combo).
 Instead, a constant score of _n_ (explained above) is reduced per miss if each miss is separated by more than 100 combos.
 With the existence of shaker and large notes, score loss would be larger.